howdoicomputer/passalong/README.md

 * `passalong-front` is a React based front end hosted in S3
 * `infra` is a GeoEngineer/Terraform setup for building out the ancillary AWS infrastructure for the project

+# Demo

+Until I get a domain, http://passalong-front.s3-website-us-east-1.amazonaws.com/ is the place to go.

 # Usage

 Install: